mcoirad/the-grunfeld/_executives/Dave Checketts_['UTA', 'NYK'].md

 bpm_rank: 104
 draft_bust_list: '<ul>

-  <li>Drafted Eric Leckner with 17th pick but was worth 58th pick.</li>
+  <li>Drafted Eric Leckner with 17th pick but was worth 61th pick.</li>

+  <li>Drafted Bart Kofoed with 107th pick but was worth 61th pick.</li>

-  <li>Drafted José Ortiz with 15th pick but was worth 41th pick.</li>
+  <li>Drafted José Ortiz with 15th pick but was worth 61th pick.</li>

   </ul>'
 draft_description: This executive has only drafted 3 players and thus doesn't have